technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 26 - Configure the enhanced insert email template selection dialog.md

 # Lab 26 - Configure the enhanced insert email template selection dialog

-**Objective** - In this lab, you will configure the enhanced insert email template selection dialog
+**Objective** - In this lab, you will configure the enhanced insert email template selection dialog.

 ## Task 1 - Enable the enhanced email selection dialog